RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we proposed RECOWNs, a novel architecture that jointly trains an SRNN and a probabilistic circuit in order to provide the SRNN with a measure of uncertainty of its predictions.
+In this paper, we proposed RECOWNs, a novel architecture that jointly trains an SRNN and a probabilistic circuit in order to provide the SRNN with a measure of uncertainty of its predictions, on sequence level as well as in the time domain.
 This yields a trustworthy model for time series forecasting being able to inform the users when it is not confident of its predictions.
-We leveraged the conditional likelihood of in- and output together with the Whittle approximation to introduce CWSPNs, which can provide a likelihood measure of the prediction given the context in the spectral domain.
-Furthermore, we introduced LLRS, an effective score to evaluate the uncertainty interval for any time point of a prediction.
+We leveraged the conditional likelihood of context and predictions together with the Whittle approximation to introduce CWSPNs, which can provide a likelihood of the prediction given the context in the spectral domain.
+Furthermore, we introduced LLRS, an effective score to evaluate the uncertainty for any time point of a prediction.
 Our experiments on real-world datasets show that RECOWNs are both accurate and trustworthy.
 In this context, a probabilistic circuit tailored for time series based on the Whittle approximation showed to be superior to MAF, a state-of-the-art density estimator.
 We hope our results will inspire further research on trustworthy models for time series forecasting.

 Future work may extend our contributions in several ways.
 Since RECOWN can be trained in an end-to-end fashion, we envision more sophisticated strategies for joint training.
-For example, gradients from the CWSPN could be used to improve the predictions of the neural predictor.
+For example, gradients from the CWSPN could be used to improve the predictions of an SRNN.
 Moreover, it could be explored whether RECOWNs are robust against adversarial attacks.
-Besides, tractable and general inference of CWSPNs could be exploited to gain knowledge about factors of influence for the prediction, e.g., similarly to what done in \citet{yu2021icml_wspn}, by constructing a Bayesian Network using the CWSPN.
+Besides, tractable general inference of CWSPNs could be exploited to gain knowledge about factors of influence for the prediction.
 In the same direction, modeling the joint distribution of the coefficients instead of the conditional, thus, being able to compute any marginal, could open new opportunities.
 For this scope, employing Einsum Networks \citep{peharz2020einsum}, fast and scalable probabilistic circuits, could be an effective solution.